 If the PCs refuse, Morgotha attacks them.
 She does not fight to the death.
-When reduced to half her hit points she retrieves her phylactery from the safe, then runs to the teleportation circle and teleports to Lightvale Village.
+When reduced to half her HEALTH she runs to the teleportation circle and teleports to Lightvale Village.
 If she gets away, she moves to the next town over and begins planning to retake the tower dungeon.